Greek Chicken Gyros

 Featured Comment

 - Easy make-ahead recipe.
-With a simple ingredient list, most of which are pantry staples, the chicken can marinate for at least 2 hours in olive oil, lemon juice, garlic, oregano, thyme and paprika.
+With a simple ingredient list, most of which are pantry staples, the chicken can marinate for at least 2 hours in olive oil, lemon juice, garlic, oregano, thyme, and paprika.
 So simple, yet so flavorful.

 - Includes an easy homemade tzatziki sauce.
 The tzatziki sauce can also be made well ahead of time, marinating in the fridge and getting better and better as it sits.

 - Speedy weeknight meal.
-Serve with toasted pita flatbreads, lettuce, tomatoes, onion and spooned-on-drizzled-dolloped tzatziki sauce.
+Serve with toasted pita flatbreads, lettuce, tomatoes, onion, and spooned-on-drizzled-dolloped tzatziki sauce.
 Or serve as a salad or bowl.
 It’s so customizable, there’s a little bit of something for everyone to enjoy.

 - Great 365 days out of the year.
 Fire up the grill during the warmer months or use a cast iron grill pan for those favorited charred, smoky flavors.

-how to make the best (and easiest) greek chicken gyros
+how to make greek chicken gyros

 what to serve with greek chicken gyros